jhykes/ncsuthesis/README.txt

        * dtx/ - contains ncsuthesis.dtx documented class file
            - The documentation can be built using "make" here.
            - See ncsuthesis.pdf for more information on the design.
        * template/  - LaTeX example files
-       * other-packages/ - less common packages that may not be included in a standard LaTeX distribution
+       * other-sty/ - less common packages that may not be included in a standard LaTeX distribution

-The latest version of this package can be downloaded on github.com: https://github.com/jhykes/ncsuthesis
+The latest version of this package can be downloaded from github.com: https://github.com/jhykes/ncsuthesis

 A recent version of the student template and class file is available at: